About Christine Bell

 Christine has a long history of writing for children and over 30 published short fiction titles.
 No Small Shame represented a shift to writing adult fiction and a desire to explore the challenges of ordinary women and how society and cultural expectations changed during the 20th Century.

-In October 2019 she was awarded the inaugural HNSA Colleen McCullough Residency for an Established Author.
-Christine was awarded a Varuna Creative Retreat Fellowship in 2014 for her YA historical manuscript Prison Boy.
+Christine has just been awarded a Katharine Susannah Pritchard (KSP) Fellowship in their 2021 program.
+In October 2019 she was the winner of the inaugural HNSA Colleen McCullough Residency for an Established Author.
+She received a Varuna Creative Retreat Fellowship in 2014 for her YA historical manuscript Prison Boy.
 She holds a Master of Creative Writing (RMIT) and a Diploma of Arts – Professional Writing and Editing.
 She has taught Creative Writing to adult students and served as the Assistant Co-ordinator for the Society of Children’s Book Writers and Illustrators Victoria (SCBWI) 2014-2018.

-Christine is now working on her second adult historical novel: the story of a young Australian soldier who stays on in France after WW1 and the traumatic reason he refuses to go home.
+Christine is now working on her second adult historical novel: the story of an Australian soldier who stays on in France after WW1 and the traumatic reason behind his refusal to go home.

 When she is not writing, Christine is attempting to learn to play the piano and daydreaming of the day she can reschedule a planned research trip to France.
 (Thanks to Covid-19!)